HarlemSquirrel/HarlemSquirrel.github.io/_posts/2017-02-05-rails-upgrade-from-4-to-5.markdown

 ## Pull the trigger

 After these changes I was able to edit my Gemfile with `gem 'rails', '~> 5.0.1'` and run `bundle update rails`!
 It didn't take long at all.
 Next I ran my test suite and grabbed a beer--success!
 All the tests passed!
 I fired up a local server and took her for a test drive.
 Everything felt smooth and responsive.
-There was a palpable improvment.
+There was a palpable improvement.

 A big thanks to all who contributed to this awesome update to this amazing framework.
 Go open source!!